 1 small onion (or more if you want)

 1 Tbs breadcrumbs or all purpose flour

 Finely slice your Onion.
 Then add to it your minced meat, salt, black pepper, marjoram and your flour (or breadcrumbs if you chose to use them).
 Also cook your eggs until they are hard-boiled.
-Then peel them..
-Do not forget to preheat your oven.
-Get your hands in there and just play with it it until it all comes together and you are left with weirdly looking meaty goodness.
+Then peel them.
+Do not forget to preheat your oven at 375F.
+Get your hands in there and mix it until it all comes together and you are left with weirdly looking meaty goodness.
 Prepare a Deep Baking Tray (or anything you can use in your oven to correctly make this dish).
 Put your meaty goodness into the tray and shape it in the way, that you can place your hard-boiled eggs in the center of the meat.

-Put the meatloaf in the baking tray inside your preheated oven, add a little bit of water so it wont burn and just bake it for half an hour at 375F.
-Frequently add a little bit of water if it seems like there is not enough of it.
+Put the meatloaf in the baking tray inside your preheated oven, add a little water so it won’t burn and bake it for half an hour at 375F.
+Frequently add a little water if it seems like there is not enough.
 Also don’t forget to use your spoon and just sprinkle your meatloaf with some of the flavor-infused water.